asaushkin/dokku-postgresql-plugin/README.md

 --------
 ```
 $ dokku help
+    postgresql:activity                             Show current processes in the postgresql instance
+    postgresql:bash                                 Enter into bash on the PostgreSQL docker container
+    postgresql:create <app>                         Create a Postgresql database
+    postgresql:dblist                               List all databases
+    postgresql:dbsize                               Size all databases
+    postgresql:delete <app>                         Delete specified Postgresql database
+    postgresql:kill <id>                            Terminate a backend process
     postgresql:psql <app>                           Launch a postgresql console for a given app or as admin user (without appname)
-     postgresql:delete <app>  Delete specified PostgreSQL database
-     postgresql:list          List all databases
-     postgresql:start         Start the PostgreSQL docker container if it isn't running
+    postgresql:start                                Start the Postgresql docker container if it isn't running
-     postgresql:status        Shows status of PostgreSQL
+    postgresql:status                               Shows status of Postgresql
-     postgresql:stop          Stop the PostgreSQL docker container
+    postgresql:stop                                 Stop the Postgresql docker container
+    postgresql:tsize <app>                          Size all user tables in database <app>
 ```

 Usage